 - House dust mites droppings or animal fur (cats or dogs) may cause problems.
 Control measures and suggestions can be found at the Australasian Society of Clinical Immunology and Allergy (ASCIA)

 - A few babies may be allergic to foods they eat or drink, or if breastfed, to foods their mothers eat, however do not assume that foods trigger the eczema.

 - Cows' milk, eggs and peanuts are the most common foods causing allergies but many others are possible triggers.

 - Some foods cause a rash around the mouth when eaten, but don't affect the rest of the body.
 Protect your child's mouth with a greasy cream or barrier cream before they eat.

 - Skin prick tests can be done to help work out what the problem is if the problem seems to be due to an allergy.
-Your doctor can refer you to an allergy specialist to help sort this out.
+Your doctor can refer you to an allergy specialist with specialist training to help sort this out.
 Allergy tests are not done unless there is a strong suspicion of allergic triggers.
 Have a look at https://www.allergy.org.au/

-- Don't change or restrict your child's diet without checking with a doctor or dietitian to be sure the diet is still healthy.
+- Don't change or restrict your child's diet without checking with a trained medical doctor or accredited practicing dietitian to be sure the diet is still healthy.
 Natural pratitioners who carry out unorthodox tests may suggest restricting hildren's diets which may cause harmful effects when foods are re-introduced.
 (ASCIA 2015)

 Australian Society of Clincial Immunology and Allergy Inc